Warrant of Arrest: What to Do If It is Issued Against You in Singapore

 What happens if I’m overseas when the Warrant is issued against me?

 If you are overseas, a Warrant may be issued for execution in that overseas country for your arrest so you can be brought back to Singapore.
+This may happen if you are being charged with an extraditable offence.

 Alternatively, if the court has reason to believe that you are in hiding or have absconded overseas even though a Warrant has been issued against you in Singapore, it may publish a proclamation requiring you to appear at a specific time and place.
 This proclamation must be published, such as in a daily newspaper or delivered to your last known address.